maxxk/programming-languages/presentations/01-Introduction.md

 ```

 # COBOL: COmmon Business-Oriented Language
+Grace M. Hopper, CODASYL consortium, 1959.

 One of the first languages initially designed without any academic (computer science) influence.

-Nowadays, as I have probably already mentioned in an introduction of the previous course, COBOL is the canonical example of legacy code: more than a half of an entrprises (in US) use several billions lines of COBOL code in their everyday activity.
+Nowadays, as I have probably already mentioned in an introduction of the previous course, COBOL programs represent the canonical example of legacy code: more than a half of an enterprises (in US) use several billions lines of COBOL code in their everyday activity.
 The migration cost is very high, so in short future COBOL share won't drop significantly.

 # COBOL: 4GL beginnings
 <div class="smaller">